 - Investors enjoy direct access and exposure to the international brands and businesses

 - The strengths of 2 countries can join forces in terms of industrial innovation and quality.
-If Japan is the leader in electrical goods, India has world class IT services to offer
+For instance, if Japan is the leader in electrical goods, India has world class IT services to offer

 - Since offshore funds are generally established in countries that offer tax-efficiency to investors abroad, they get some tax respite

-- They are always started in offshore jurisdictions with less investment rules, the overall asset management costs would also be less
+- An AMC starts them in offshore jurisdictions with less investment rules, the overall asset management costs would also be less

-- For tax purposes, offshore funds come under debt.
+- As per mutual fund tax rules, offshore funds come under debt.
 So, they will levy taxes on your fund just like a fixed income fund

 - Remember to choose a long-term investment horizon to earn inflation-beating returns